skmin-lab/unixmd/docs/source/quick_start.rst

 - BOCOH

-This file gives the off-diagonal terms of the adiabatic density matrix.
+This file shows off-diagonal elements of the density matrix, so there are only two columns for real and imaginary components of the one off-diagonal element when nstates=2.

 .. code-block:: bash